Valpodi/enterprisediodeemulator/README.md

   - Basic: provides 1 way transfer
   - Import: provides 1 way transfer, any data that is not valid SISL or a bitmap will be wrapped and given a Cloaked Dagger header
 ### Requirements:
-In order to launch the emulator you will need to install docker & python3, and pip install pyyaml.
+In order to launch the emulator you will need to install docker & python3, and pip install json.

-You will need to build emulator docker image, which uses the public python:3.8-slim-buster image and needs to pip install pyyaml.
+You will need to build emulator docker image, which uses the public python:3.8-slim-buster image and needs to pip install json.

 To enable such installs using repository mirrors the `rootfs_template` folder is copied onto the root folder.